London is a favourite destination for shoppers from around the world with thousands of stores big and small!

 Selfridges

-One of the flagship department stores on Oxford Street, Selfridges opened in 1908 by American retail magnate Harry Gordon Selfridge.
+One of the flagship department stores on Oxford Street (that's our major shopping street and where most of my friends do the majority of their retail therapy), Selfridges was opened in 1908 by American retail magnate Harry Gordon Selfridge.

-With a focus on luxury fashion labels, the six-story building also boasts a food hall, a sprawling beauty department, a luxury jewellery department (think Rolex, Cartier, and Tiffany), and a cutting-edge technology department.
+With a focus on luxury fashion labels, the six-story building also boasts a food hall, a sprawling beauty department, a luxury jewelry department (think Rolex, Cartier, and Tiffany), and a cutting-edge technology department.

-With over 5,000 different pairs of women's shoes on display, and an inventory estimated to be around 100,000, this is, without a doubt, the best place to buy shoes in London!
+With over 5,000 different pairs of women's shoes on display, and an inventory estimated to be around 100,000, the department needs to be seen to be believed.

 Address: 400 Oxford Street, London W1A 1AB